oskarhlm/TDT4195-StarterCode/README.md

 3. Assignment 3: Friday November 26th, 23:59 PM

 The starting source code for each assignment will be published during the semester.
-**Note that**  there might be bugs in the original starter code, therefore, please watch the announcements on blackboard in case we update the starter code.

 ### Assignment 1
 This assignment will give you an introduction to basic image processing with python, filtering in the spatial domain, and a simple introduction to building fully-connected neural networks with PyTorch.